-Furthermore, the bill introduces a new section that requires the board of directors of each school district and the authorities of accredited nonpublic schools to verify the identity and employment eligibility of all individuals who have accepted job offers, in accordance with federal law.
-It specifies that all initial applicants and those seeking license renewal must provide evidence of their legal authorization to work in the United States, with acceptable documentation outlined in the bill.
-The applicability of these requirements will take effect for all applications submitted after the bill's effective date.
+Furthermore, the bill establishes a new section that requires school districts and accredited nonpublic schools to verify the identity and employment eligibility of all individuals who have accepted job offers, aligning their processes with federal law.
+This verification must be conducted in accordance with 8 U.S.C.
+1324a.
+The applicability of these provisions is set to take effect for all applications submitted to the board of educational examiners on or after the bill's effective date.

 Reprinted: 256.146, 692A.121, 280.37